WilkinGames/deadswitch3-mp-custom/README.md

 ### Hosting on Local PC
 If you wish to host the server on your local PC, installing NPM and NodeJS is free and quick to do.
 Note that this will only allow players on your LAN to connect, unless you have some sort of port-forwarding set up.

-To remedy this, you will need to add a local proxy for LAN players to connect, since they will not be able to connect to a `localhost` URL.
+You will need to add a local proxy for LAN players to connect, since they will not be able to connect to a `localhost` URL.
 You can use https://github.com/icflorescu/iisexpress-proxy for this.

 ### Hosting on External Server
 You can use a free/cheap NodeJS service to host the multiplayer server which will allow any player to join.
 Heroku is recommended.